bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 it's own process tree.
 It can't even allocate more memory than allowed by the calling process.

-Of course sandboxing is *everything*, there are a ton of different [[mitigations]] and additional details.
+Of course sandboxing isn't *everything*---there are a ton of different [[mitigations]] and additional details.
 Mitigations are mostly useful for memory unsafe languages like C and C++, making it more difficult for an attacker to develop an exploit